grahl/micro-dezibert/README.md

 The goal of micro-dezibert is to provide a simplified version, which does not require detailed knowledge in soldering or electronics and uses few parts.
 Schematics and documentation will be provided soon.
 The following SparkFun parts provide a *preliminary* list of parts.

-* ROB-09065 Servo - Small
+* 1x ROB-09065 Servo - Small
-* COM-00105 Triple Output LED RGB
+* 1x COM-00105 Triple Output LED RGB
+** 2x 100Ω Resistor
+** 1x 180Ω Resistor
-* BOB-08669 Breakout Board for Electric Microphone
+* 1x BOB-08669 Breakout Board for Electric Microphone
-* DEV-09219 Arduino Pro 328 - 5V/16MHz
+* 1x DEV-09219 Arduino Pro 328 - 5V/16MHz or any similar Arduino
+* 1x Random switch (any button able to be pushed when lever reaches maximum)